samsesh/openldap-webui-docker/readme.md

 ## 💖 Donate

 If you appreciate this project and would like to support its development, please consider donating.
 You can find more information and donate [here](https://github.com/samsesh/donate).

-## 📫 Contact

-For any questions or feedback, feel free to [open an issue](https://github.com/samsesh/openldap-webui-docker/issues) or reach out through the project's [Discussions](https://github.com/samsesh/openldap-webui-docker/discussions).

 ---